LazarosPan/Natural-Language-Processing-and-Text-Mining/README.md

 sentencepiece # required for XLNetExpert
 ```

 ---

 ## How to Reproduce

 1. Download the `quora.csv` dataset into `data/`
-2. Run the notebooks in order:
+2. Run `main.py`or the notebooks in order:
+   - `0_split.ipynb`
-   - `00_split.ipynb`
+   - `1_eda.ipynb`
-   - `01_eda.ipynb`
+   - `2_preprocessing.ipynb`
-   - `02_preprocessing.ipynb`
+   - `3_feature_engineering.ipynb`
-   - `03_feature_engineering.ipynb`
+   - `4_models.ipynb`
-   - `04_models.ipynb`
+   - `5_benchmarks*.ipynb`
-   - `05_benchmarks.ipynb`
+   - `6_benchmarks.ipynb`
 3. Inspect results in `metric_logs/` or plot from CSVs
 4. Run ablations by altering feature reduction or expert list

 ---

-## Notes for Academic Use
+## Academic Use

-- All experiments are reproducible (seed fixed)
-- Feature extraction, model training, and predictions are cached
-- MoE architecture supports heterogeneous expert types (BERT + LR + CrossEnc)
-- Dimensionality reduction and custom experts allow performance vs cost analysis
+This repository was developed as part of a course assignment.
+It includes:

+  - Modular architecture with clear separation of concerns

+  - Feature-based + transformer-based modeling synergy

+  - Log-based tracking for reproducibility

+  - Validation-driven MoE tuning

-- Logs are flat and parseable for analysis or paper inclusion
+  - Full support for ablation and metric correlation analysis

 ---